jrh-dev/jrh-dev.github.io/_posts/2022-08-28-install_r_win.md

 <div class="alert alert-info" role="alert">
     <strong>Information:</strong> The use of the popular RStudio IDE (Integrated Development Environment) software is so ubiquitous with R, that new users may not initially appreciate the difference between the two.
-Neither R nor RStudio works without installing the other.
+RStudio alone does not work without installing R separately.
 RStudio is an application to make working with R more accessible and to provide additional functionality when writing code.
 </div>